osennij-morok/big-nest-forum/README.md

 * SERVER_PROTOCOL (http/https) - the protocol the frontend should use to connect to the backend
 * TOKEN_SIGNING_PASSWORD - the password used for signing and verification of JWT-tokens
 * POSTGRES_PASSWORD - the password for the user `postgres` to connect to the database
+* FRONTEND_PORT - the port to access the frontend

 Every line of the .env file must have the format *VARIABLE_NAME=variable-value*.

 # Building and running

-In order to compile and run the application you need to run the only command:

 Build the backend separately.
 You can use my script: